ParvKaria/Portfolio-Optimization-using-Transformer-Models/README.md

 **📊 Visualizations:-**

-ROC Curve: Performance evaluation.
+🔹ROC Curve: Performance evaluation.

-Buy/Sell Signal Plot: Indicates model decisions on historical price.
+🔹Buy/Sell Signal Plot: Indicates model decisions on historical price.

-Monte Carlo Simulation: Simulated future price paths.
+🔹Monte Carlo Simulation: Simulated future price paths.

 **📚 Future Improvements:-**

-Integration with live data APIs (like Yahoo Finance or Alpha Vantage)
+🔹Integration with live data APIs (like Yahoo Finance or Alpha Vantage)

-Use GPU acceleration for faster training
+🔹Use GPU acceleration for faster training

-Convert into Flask app or Streamlit dashboard
+🔹Convert into Flask app or Streamlit dashboard

-Add cross-validation and hyperparameter tuning
+🔹Add cross-validation and hyperparameter tuning

 **💡 Notes:-**

-The Transformer model captures temporal dependencies in price trends.
+🔹The Transformer model captures temporal dependencies in price trends.

-Adding technical indicators provides feature richness to the model.
+🔹Adding technical indicators provides feature richness to the model.

-Always use financial models as decision support tools, not as guarantees.
+🔹Always use financial models as decision support tools, not as guarantees.

 **📬 Contact:-**